sauce-archives/help/docs/tools/appium/continuous-integration/jenkins_gradle.md

 ![Defining build](/img/guides/jenkins_gradle_suite/build.png)

 Next, scroll down to the "Build" section, click "Add build step" and select "Invoke Gradle script".
-Here are two scinarios, implement the ONE that works for you:
+Here are two scenarios, implement the one that works for you:

 + select the "Invoke Gradle" option and make sure you do Not select the "(defaut)" one which has brackets, but you select instead the "default" one without brackets or another version you have.